Revised: November 9, 2017

 - Medical expenses for an athletic injury incurred while participating in an officially recognized athletic event.
 Injuries related to intramurals, open gym periods, club sports, and student-sponsored athletic events are not covered.
 (Information on student health insurance is available from the Institution’s Risk Management Office.)

 - Salaries for student and other UW staff where related to the activity and in accordance with existing institutional and state wage rates and employment procedures.
-Payments shall be made in accordance with the provisions of the UW System Administrative Policy 235 (SYS 235), Personal Services Payments (formerly F31).
+Payments shall be made in accordance with the provisions of UW System Administrative Policy 235 (SYS 235), Personal Services Payments (formerly F31).

 - Professional services.